 The engineering course itself, has shown me how to deal with juggling lots of work and deadlines effectively.
 It built my confidence, ability to think on the spot and defend my arguments through assessed debates, which is useful in a work environment.
 We were taught to consider environmental and ethical issues that we may meet in our careers, which is really important and eye-opening."

-"Completing my engineering degree at Plymouth University has prepared me well for the future.
+"Completing my engineering degree at the University of Plymouth has prepared me well for the future.
 Particularly, the various presentations required has massively improved my confidence and working with many different people has improved my teamwork skills.

 Development Engineer, BOC Edwards

 "The idea is based on technology developed in the 1960's for the water industry but it has only recently possible to adopt this technology for solvents due to new research.
 The consultancy also acts as adviser to Fine Tubes on similar eco-wise issues.